minhaz74692/Bankly_Flutter_App/README.md

-# site_galleria
+# Bankly

-A new Flutter project.
+A new Bank Wallet Flutter project.

 ## Getting Started